gabssnake/observablehq-docs/docs/learn/reactive-flow.md

 We can see how this works by looking at the [_Minimap_](https://observablehq.com/@observablehq/minimap?collection=@observablehq/visualizing-debugging-notebooks).
 Open it by clicking the Minimap button in the sidebar on the right and then click the cell named `value` inside it (or click within the cell in the document).

 <div style="max-width: 640px; border-radius: 5px; overflow: hidden; padding: 1rem;">
     <video src="./assets/minimap2.mov" alt="User clicks on the Minimap pane, which pulls up a dependency tree view of all the cells in the notebook.
-The user then clicks on each cell in the Minimap to see if it has upstream or downstream dependencies." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay loop muted></video>
+The user then clicks on each cell in the Minimap to see if it has upstream or downstream dependencies." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay playsinline loop muted></video>
 </div>

 The `value` cell is now highlighted, and lines link to cells that depend on it.
 This reads left to right: the cell we selected has a dot toward the left, and cells that depend on it have a dot toward the right.